things-factory/installer/operato-ecs-tutorial/README.md

   - ‘docker' should be Installed prely
   - https://www.docker.com/
-- operato-ecs installation start script
+- operato-ecs installation start script create a folder for the application and execute the following command in the folder

 ```
 curl -fsSL https://raw.githubusercontent.com/things-factory/installer/master/operato-ecs/install.sh | bash -s